leonardr/botfriend/README.md

       filename: "web-words.txt"
 ```

-This bot will post according to its `schedule`, once an hour.
-But
+This bot will post according to its `schedule`, once an hour (60
-there's another thing that's going to happen once a day (every 1440
+minutes).
+But there's another thing that's going to happen once a day
-minutes): a "state update".
+(every 1440 minutes): a "state update".

-Here's the `__init__.py` file:
+Here's the code for Web Words.
+Put this in
+`bots/web-words/__init__.py`:

 ```
 import random